thinkahead123/alpaca.cpp/README.md

 git clone https://github.com/thinkahead123/alpaca.cpp
 cd alpaca.cpp

-# if you use macbook pro M1, there are bugs when running ./chat:
+# if you use macbook pro M1, may be found when running ./chat
 #  1. cause 'illegal hardware instruction'
 #  2. running speed is very slowly
-# use the copy firstly to cover old one
+# there are bugs in compiling,  use the copy firstly to cover old one
 # cp ./CMakeLists.MBP_M1.txt ./CMakeLists.txt
+#
 cmake .
 make chat
 ./chat